publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch73/schII/m__us_usc_t22_s6431.md

         Members of the Commission shall be allowed travel expenses, including per diem in lieu of subsistence at rates authorized for employees of agencies under subchapter I of chapter 57 of title 5 while away from their homes or regular places of business in the performance of services for the Commission.
 Members of the Commission are subject to the requirements set forth in chapters 300 through 304 of title 41, Code of Federal Regulations (commonly known as the “Federal Travel Regulation”) and the Department of State Standardized Regulations governing authorized travel at government expense, including regulations concerning the mode of travel, lodging and per diem expenditures, reimbursement payments, and expense reporting and documentation requirements.

 ([Pub.
-L. 105–292, title II, § 201][/us/pl/105/292/s201], Oct.
+L. 105–292, title II][/us/pl/105/292/tII], § 201, Oct.
 27, 1998, [112 Stat.
 2797][/us/stat/112/2797]; [Pub.
 L. 106–55][/us/pl/106/55], §§ 1(a), 2(b), Aug.
 17, 1999, [113 Stat.
 401][/us/stat/113/401], 406; [Pub.
 L. 107–228, div.
-A, title VI, § 681(b)][/us/pl/107/228/s681/b]–(d), Sept.
+A, title VI][/us/pl/107/228/dA/tVI], § 681(b)–(d), Sept.
 30, 2002, [116 Stat.
 1408][/us/stat/116/1408], 1409; [Pub.
-L. 112–75, § 2][/us/pl/112/75/s2], Dec.
+L. 112–75][/us/pl/112/75], § 2, Dec.
 23, 2011, [125 Stat.
 1272][/us/stat/125/1272].)

  __Amendments__

     2011—Subsec. (c)(1).
 [Pub.
-L. 112–75, § 2(a)(1)][/us/pl/112/75/s2/a/1], added par.
+L. 112–75][/us/pl/112/75], § 2(a)(1), added par.
 (1) and struck out former par.
 (1) which read as follows: “The term of office of each member of the Commission shall be 2 years.
 The term of each member of the Commission appointed to the first two-year term of the Commission shall be considered to have begun on May 15, 1999, and shall end on May 14, 2001, regardless of the date of appointment to the Commission.
 The term of each member of the Commission appointed to the second two-year term of the Commission shall begin on May 15, 2001, and shall end on May 14, 2003, regardless of the date of appointment to the Commission.
 In the case in which a vacancy in the membership of the Commission is filled during a two-year term of the Commission, such membership on the Commission shall terminate at the end of that two-year term of the Commission.
 Members of the Commission shall be eligible for reappointment to a second term.”

     Subsec. (c)(3).
 [Pub.
-L. 112–75, § 2(a)(2)][/us/pl/112/75/s2/a/2], added par.
+L. 112–75][/us/pl/112/75], § 2(a)(2), added par.
 (3).

     Subsec. (d).
 [Pub.
-L. 112–75, § 2(b)][/us/pl/112/75/s2/b], inserted at end “No member of the Commission is eligible to be elected as Chair of the Commission for a second, consecutive term.”
+L. 112–75][/us/pl/112/75], § 2(b), inserted at end “No member of the Commission is eligible to be elected as Chair of the Commission for a second, consecutive term.”

     Subsec. (i).
 [Pub.
-L. 112–75, § 2(c)][/us/pl/112/75/s2/c], inserted at end “Members of the Commission are subject to the requirements set forth in chapters 300 through 304 of title 41, Code of Federal Regulations (commonly known as the ‘Federal Travel Regulation’) and the Department of State Standardized Regulations governing authorized travel at government expense, including regulations concerning the mode of travel, lodging and per diem expenditures, reimbursement payments, and expense reporting and documentation requirements.”
+L. 112–75][/us/pl/112/75], § 2(c), inserted at end “Members of the Commission are subject to the requirements set forth in chapters 300 through 304 of title 41, Code of Federal Regulations (commonly known as the ‘Federal Travel Regulation’) and the Department of State Standardized Regulations governing authorized travel at government expense, including regulations concerning the mode of travel, lodging and per diem expenditures, reimbursement payments, and expense reporting and documentation requirements.”

     2002—Subsec. (c)(2).
 [Pub.
-L. 107–228, § 681(b)][/us/pl/107/228/s681/b], added par.
+L. 107–228][/us/pl/107/228], § 681(b), added par.
 (2).

     Subsec. (d).
 [Pub.
-L. 107–228, § 681(c)][/us/pl/107/228/s681/c], substituted “after May 30 of each” for “in each calendar”.
+L. 107–228][/us/pl/107/228], § 681(c), substituted “after May 30 of each” for “in each calendar”.

     Subsec. (g).
 [Pub.
-L. 107–228, § 681(d)][/us/pl/107/228/s681/d], inserted at end “A member may serve after the expiration of that member’s term until a successor has taken office.
+L. 107–228][/us/pl/107/228], § 681(d), inserted at end “A member may serve after the expiration of that member’s term until a successor has taken office.
 Any member appointed to fill a vacancy occurring before the expiration of the term for which the member’s predecessor was appointed shall be appointed only for the remainder of that term.”

     1999—[Pub.
-L. 106–55, § 1(a)(2)][/us/pl/106/55/s1/a/2], which directed amendment of section by inserting after first sentence “The term of each member of the Commission appointed to the first two-year term of the Commission shall be considered to have begun on May 15, 1999, and shall end on May 14, 2001, regardless of the date of appointment to the Commission.
+L. 106–55][/us/pl/106/55], § 1(a)(2), which directed amendment of section by inserting after first sentence “The term of each member of the Commission appointed to the first two-year term of the Commission shall be considered to have begun on May 15, 1999, and shall end on May 14, 2001, regardless of the date of appointment to the Commission.
 The term of each member of the Commission appointed to the second two-year term of the Commission shall begin on May 15, 2001, and shall end on May 14, 2003, regardless of the date of appointment to the Commission.
 In the case in which a vacancy in the membership of the Commission is filled during a two-year term of the Commission, such membership on the Commission shall terminate at the end of that two-year term of the Commission.”, was executed by making the insertion after the first sentence of subsec. (c)(1) to reflect the probable intent of Congress.

     Subsec. (b)(1)(B)(iii).
 [Pub.
-L. 106–55, § 2(b)][/us/pl/106/55/s2/b], substituted “Three” for “three”.
+L. 106–55][/us/pl/106/55], § 2(b), substituted “Three” for “three”.

     Subsec. (c).
 [Pub.
-L. 106–55, § 1(a)(1)][/us/pl/106/55/s1/a/1], designated existing provisions as par.
+L. 106–55][/us/pl/106/55], § 1(a)(1), designated existing provisions as par.
 (1) and inserted par. heading.

     Subsec. (h).
 [Pub.
-L. 106–55, § 1(a)(3)][/us/pl/106/55/s1/a/3], amended heading and text of subsec. (h) generally.
+L. 106–55][/us/pl/106/55], § 1(a)(3), amended heading and text of subsec. (h) generally.
 Prior to amendment, text read as follows: “The Secretary of State shall assist the Commission by providing to the Commission such staff and administrative services of the Office as may be necessary and appropriate for the Commission to perform its functions.
 Any employee of the executive branch of Government may be detailed to the Commission without reimbursement to the agency of that employee and such detail shall be without interruption or loss of civil service status or privilege.”

 ----------